Housing and Dining Options

 You may include this request in the Senior and Graduate Housing Community Intent form.
 Requests to be housed in a room near friends will be honored whenever possible pending space availability.

-When completing the Senior and Graduate Housing Community Intent Form, you will have the opportunity to ask questions, provide feedback, and indicate interest in being part of a future focus group.
+When completing the Senior and Graduate Housing Community Intent Form, you will have the opportunity to ask questions and provide feedback.

 When completing the Senior and Graduate Housing Community Intent Form, you will have the opportunity to indicate interest without reserving a room at this time.
 However, a room is not guaranteed until reserved by you.
 Rooms will be allocated on a rolling basis in order of submission and until all rooms are filled.
 Students who request to reserve a room after all rooms are allocated in the community will be added to a waiting list.